openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Security considerations

-When using attachments containing personal information, implementors should choose a well tested and well-supported hashing function.
+When using attachments containing personal information, implementers should choose a well tested and well-supported hashing function.
 Cryptographic hash functions take as input a message of arbitrary length and produce a fixed length message digest and are employed as a data integrity mechanism for non-repudiation.
 The OP should ensure that hash functions and algorithms used follow the recommendedations of an appropriate standards body.
 Lists of approved digest/hash function names and status are maintained by NIST CSRC in [@nist_approved_hash_algorithms] (established in [@FIPSSP180-4] and [@FIPSSP202]), by ISO as established in [@ISO10118-3], and by EPC as esablished in [@EPCCryptoAlgoUsage].

 # Client registration and management